syncfusion-content/javascript-docs/js/TreeView/Multiple-Selection.md

 ## Get Selected Nodes

 To get the selected Nodes of TreeView, you can use [getSelectedNodes](https://help.syncfusion.com/api/js/ejtreeview#methods:getselectednodes) method.
 It returns the collections of TreeView selected nodes.
+Also you can get the selected Node of Treeview, you can use [getSelectedNode](https://help.syncfusion.com/api/js/ejtreeview#methods:getselectednode) method.
+You can use [getSelectedNodeIndex](https://help.syncfusion.com/api/js/ejtreeview#methods:getselectednodeindex) method to get the index position of currently selected node.
+You can use [getSelectedNodesIndex](https://help.syncfusion.com/api/js/ejtreeview#methods:getselectednodesindex) method to get the index positions of currently selected nodes.
+When you have to selectAll/unSelectAll by using [selectAll](https://help.syncfusion.com/api/js/ejtreeview#methods:selectall) method to select all the TreeView nodes while enabled `allowMultiSelection` property and [unselectAll](https://help.syncfusion.com/api/js/ejtreeview#methods:unselectall)method to unselect all the TreeView nodes.
+The [unselectNode](https://help.syncfusion.com/api/js/ejtreeview#methods:unselectnode) is used to unselect a node in TreeView control.
+If you want to unselect the collection of nodes in TreeView control then we need to enable `allowMultiSelection` property.

 {% highlight html %}